— Topics —

 (1) Once you gain weight, it becomes more difficult to lose weight

-When your base weight goes up and you gain weight, it means that the balancing point, in terms of "energy- in, energy-out," has gone up, which can generate a more positive energy cycle and make it more difficult to lose weight.
+When your set-point for body weight goes up and you gain weight, it means that the balancing point, in terms of "energy- in, energy-out," has gone up, which can generate a more positive energy cycle and make it more difficult to lose weight.

 When dieting, temporarily reducing the caloric intake to lose weight means reducing the "fertilizer" in the example of a plant.
 However, it is only a temporary weight loss, and you will likely return to your original weight when you start eating a normal diet again (the rebound effect).